Dkhotpockets/RAGFlow-Slim-with-Graphiti-Integration/MIGRATION_GUIDE.md

-# Migration Guide: Adding Graphiti to Existing RAGFlow Slim Graphs
+# Migration Guide: Adding Graphiti to Existing RAGFlow Slim with Graphiti Integration

-If you have an existing RAGFlow Slim Graphs installation, follow these steps to add Graphiti support.
+If you have an existing RAGFlow Slim with Graphiti Integration installation, follow these steps to add Graphiti support.

 ## Prerequisites

-- Existing RAGFlow Slim Graphs installation
+- Existing RAGFlow Slim with Graphiti Integration installation
 - Docker and Docker Compose
 - OpenAI API key (for entity extraction)